brainhack-school2020/ADHDsubtypes_project/README.md

 | :-----:|:----------------------------:| :-------------------------:|
 | EEG    | Acccuracy = 87.4%, p = 0.009 | Accuracy: 85.79%, p = 0.009|

-Here is the confusion matrix for the classification of gender (using PCA):
+Here is the confusion matrix for the classification of sex (using PCA):

 ![](images/CONF_MATRIC_GENDER_EEG.PNG)